Here's some tips on surviving the BC Bike Race. Locations and plans were all for 2016, your race may have different venues/timing.

 Racing

 race like hell in the first day to get a good seeding, get to the line 30 minutes before the start to get in your seeding group. opt to start off in 1 group ahead of where you think you might be.
 I opted for group 3, but ended up in group 2.
 Had I started in group 2 I might have been seeded in group 1.
 If you have a bad first day don't worry, you can ask to be moved up a group, or even just peel the sticker off your plate and start in a different group.
 I suspect they only care for the first, maybe second seeded group.
-Seeded groups go in colors of the rainbow; red, orange, yellow, green, blue, purple.
+Seeded groups go in colors of the rainbow; red, orange, yellow, green, blue, purple.pinch flats were common, really common, even for some tubeless people. be prepared with CO2 (which you can bring easily if you drove).

 aid stations?
 I never stopped at an aid station. they have mechanics, parts, medical and some fruit and drinks I guess.